Double Oak Savanna

 Feist Prairie

-Feist Prairie is a 3 acre site with 1 acre of remnant prairie that was purchased in 2013.
+This property is a 3 acre site with 1 acre of remnant prairie.
 Although small, it contains a large number of species on land that was never cultivated, pastured, or sprayed.
-Rare insects have been observed on this site: Goldenrod soldier beetle (Chauliognathus pensylvanicus) and Robber fly (Promachus vertebratus).

 From Stitzer, head east on County Rd E. Turn right (south) on Ridge Road, then left (east) on Sleepy Hollow Rd.
 The prairie is approximately .6 miles on the left.